-15 Hazardous, Toxic, and Radioactive Wastes.
-Construction activities would involve the 16 disturbance of soil and groundwater in areas where prior uses, regulatory database searches, and testing have indicated a potential for the presence of hazardous materials in the soil and/or 17 18 groundwater.
+Hazardous, Toxic, and Radioactive Wastes.
+Construction activities would involve the disturbance of soil and groundwater in areas where prior uses, regulatory database searches, and testing have indicated a potential for the presence of hazardous materials in the soil and/or groundwater.
 At all sites where contaminated soil or groundwater might be disturbed, the USACE would implement a CHASP and RAP.
-In addition, all excavated soil would need to be 19 handled and managed in accordance with all applicable City, state, and Federal regulations.
-20 21 Construction activities would generate minimal solid waste.
-Asphalt from the street raisings 22 would be removed and disposed of or reused.
+In addition, all excavated soil would need to be handled and managed in accordance with all applicable City, state, and Federal regulations.
+Construction activities would generate minimal solid waste.
+Asphalt from the street raisings would be removed and disposed of or reused.
 Cut trees and vegetation would be mulched and may be reused to the extent practicable.
-The USACE would continue to closely coordinate with 23 the NPS to ensure that there are no cross-connecting impacts between the NED Plan construction 24 and the CERCLA cleanup of radioactive contamination at Great Kills Park.
-25
+The USACE would continue to closely coordinate with the NPS to ensure that there are no cross-connecting impacts between the NED Plan construction and the CERCLA cleanup of radioactive contamination at Great Kills Park.
+The NED Plan will not impact hazardous, toxic, and radioactive wastes materials.
+Any contaminated materials found would be removed and disposed of in accordance with all City, State, and Federal regulations by the local partner.

-27 Transportation.
-Construction activities would have short-term minor adverse effects on 28 transportation and traffic.
+Transportation.
+Construction activities would have short-term minor adverse effects on transportation and traffic.
 These effects would be primarily due to worker commutes, and delivery of equipment and materials to and from the construction sites and staging areas.
-In 29 30 addition, road closures or detours to accommodate utility system work may be expected.
-Although the effects would be minor, contractors would route and schedule construction vehicles 31 to minimize conflicts with other traffic, and strategically locate staging areas to minimize traffic 32 33 impacts.
-Typically, construction activities and associated traffic would be conducted during normal business hours; however, construction would proceed during evening hours at certain 34 locations where traffic or road-use restrictions would affect the schedule.
-Equipment would not 35 36 be fixed in one location for long durations, but would progress along the construction right-ofway.
-Increased construction traffic would be temporary, and would subside at any particular 37 location as construction progresses to subsequent segments of the project.
-38
+In addition, road closures or detours to accommodate utility system work may be expected.
+Although the effects would be minor, contractors would route and schedule construction vehicles to minimize conflicts with other traffic, and strategically locate staging areas to minimize traffic impacts.
+Typically, construction activities and associated traffic would be conducted during normal business hours; however, construction would proceed during evening hours at certain locations where traffic or road-use restrictions would affect the schedule.
+Equipment would not be fixed in one location for long durations, but would progress along the construction right-of-way.
+Increased construction traffic would be temporary, and would subside at any particular location as construction progresses to subsequent segments of the project.

 The NED Plan would require both street closures and sidewalk closures during some project phases.
 All closures would be subject to DOT approval under a street and sidewalk construction permit, and a traffic management plan would be submitted to DOT for review and approval.
 Closures would be temporary and diversions would be provided.
-Any sidewalk closures would incorporate the appropriate pedestrian protection measures, and sidewalks would be restored as

-45 part of street reconstruction.
+Any sidewalk closures would incorporate the appropriate pedestrian protection measures, and sidewalks would be restored as part of street reconstruction.
 These effects would be less than significant.